nullpomino/nullpomino/readme_en.txt

 CLASSIC-EASY-B   : Soft and hard drop behavior is reversed in this rule.
 CLASSIC-EASY-B2  : Almost same as CLASSIC-EASY-B, but block colors are not different from others.
 CLASSIC-S        : CLASSIC0 with reverse rotation and "Wall Only" wallkick.
 It can kick wall, but not the already placed blocks.
 DTET             : That game was so good that the evil king had to kill it.
 This rule is a bit tricky.
+Has ARE/line clear canceling.
 NINTENDO-L       : A classical rule that was bundled with a handheld gadget which was made by king of video game.
 NINTENDO-L-FAST  : NINTENDO-L with faster sideways movement.
-NINTENDO-R       : A classical rule that was appeared before or after NINTENDO-L. Best suitable for CLASSIC MARATHON mode.
+NINTENDO-R       : A classical rule that was appeared before or after NINTENDO-L. Best suitable for RETRO MARATHON mode.
 NINTENDO-R-FAST  : NINTENDO-R with faster sideways movement.
+PHYSICIAN        : A rule used to play PHYSICIAN type games.
+SPF              : A rule used to play SPF type games.
+SQUARE           : Rule designed to make it easier to build squares.
+Best suitable for SQUARE mode.
 STANDARD         : Suitable for almost all kinds of players.
 STANDARD-EXP     : Soft and hard drop behavior is reversed in this rule.
 STANDARD-FAST    : Suitable for fast game play.